The Mole (Australian TV series) season 3: Episode 6

 Bike the Mountain: The players were told to travel to Binna Burra, at the top of a long, shallow hill.
 They started off with four bicycles and two motorized scooters, and had the opportunity three times within their two-hour time limit to answer quiz questions that would get them more scooters and fewer bicycles if answered correctly, but more bicycles and fewer scooters if answered incorrectly.
 Ann-Maree was permitted to withdraw herself from the assignment, as it would have been too physically taxing for her to have a realistic chance of completing it within the time limit.
 The host informed them just before they pulled out that the assignment was worth $10,000.
 At their first stop, they gained an additional scooter by correctly answering 225 as the number obtained by adding together all the odd numbers between 0 and 30.
 Between that stop and the next, there were signs on the side of the road showing the fifty states of the United States of America, and they had to recall forty of them to get another scooter.
 During this leg, Alaina complained loudly of Marc telling her to cycle faster, and switched midway through to a scooter, which she needed help to properly ride and nearly wound up crashing and hurting herself.
 This resulted in the entire group stopping to argue.
 They recited forty of the U.S. states at the second stop and obtained scooters for everyone.
 They narrowly succeeded in arriving under the time limit.
 The host asked them upon arriving in Binna Burra how much the assignment was worth, and they correctly responded $10,000, giving them that amount in the kitty.

 Free Pass Refund: During the computer tests, Crystal-Rose was enjoying champagne with Grant as the others were in the testing rooms.
-Grant offered to add $20,000 to the kitty if she'd give back the free pass she earn from "Photo Hunt", but she refused.
+Grant offered to add $20,000 to the kitty if she'd give back the free pass she earned from "Photo Hunt", but she refused.

 After green screens appeared for Bob and Ann-Maree, the screen turned red when Pete's name was typed in.
 All of the players, most visibly Marc and Ann-Maree, were distraught to see him leave.
 Pete thought Marc was the Mole.